dell/csm-docs/content/docs/concepts/resiliency/_index.md

     ```yaml
     pods skipped for cleanup because still present: <pod-list>
     ```
-    If this happens, __DO NOT__ manually remove the Container Storage Module for Resiliency node taint.
+    If this happens, __DO NOT__ manually remove the Container Storage Modules for Resiliency node taint.
 Doing so could possibly cause data corruption if volumes were not cleaned up, and a pod using those volumes was subsequently scheduled to that node.

     The correct course of action in this case is to reboot the failed node(s) that have not removed their taints in a reasonable time (5-10 minutes after the node is online again.)
 The operator can delay executing this reboot until it is convenient, but new pods will not be scheduled to it in the interim.
 This reboot will cancel any potential zombie pods.
 After the reboot, node-podmon should automatically remove the node taint after a short time.

 ## Testing Methodology and Results

-A three tier testing methodology is used for Container Storage Module for Resiliency:
+A three tier testing methodology is used for Container Storage Modules for Resiliency:

 1. Unit testing with high coverage (>90% statement) tests the program logic and is especially used to test the error paths by injecting faults.
 2. An integration test describes test scenarios in Gherkin that sets up specific testing scenarios executed against a Kubernetes test cluster.
 The tests use ranges for many of the parameters to add an element of "chaos testing".